What Is Color Grading? Learn Visual Storytelling for Video Post-Production

 The same stock clip after colour correction plus grading by David Bode

 This is after grading, and you can see it’s definitely stylised now.
-It’s more saturated, and your eye is drawn towards the main person in the shot, running away from the camera.
+It’s more saturated, and your eye is drawn towards the main in the shot, running away from the camera.
 The person has been brightened a little and everything else darkened down, which helps her become the focus.

 Another Example